BohdansGitHub/Alpaca-Trading-Bot/README.md

 ## Features

 * Utilization of the **Dask** library for parallel and distributed computing to enhance data processing efficiency
+* Integration with **AWS** cloud services for enhanced scalability, data storage, and file management
 * Risk management to control position sizing and protect capital
 * Portfolio optimization using the **pyportfolioopt** library to determine optimal asset allocation weights
 * Object-Oriented Programming (OOP) concepts for modular and extensible code design